-However, the city is also connected to an infamous impending doom.
-It is predicted that by year 2028 the city will completely go underwater, which is only ten years from now.
+The city suffers from an infamous impending doom.
+This city is sinking.
+Literally.
+The water creeps higher each year, licking the foot of every frescoed church and marble step like it’s tasting what it will soon swallow whole.
+It has been predicted that by year 2028 the city will completely go underwater, which is only ten years from now.

 It reminds me of the “hüzün” of Istanbul and the “saudade” of Porto.
 A sense of melancholy stuck in the very walls, forever in silent anguish.